Edite10/django_blog/README.md

 9. **Multi-language Support**: Internationalization and localization
 10. **Progressive Web App**: Offline support and mobile app features

+## Challenges
+#### Lack of commits

+   Due to technical reasons, I had to delay the development of my project.
+As a result, it was not possible to work on my computer, so the solution was that I could work on another computer.
+However, to be able to do a Git push, the files had to be transferred back to my computer.
+When transferring the files, the commits were lost.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.